ZwenDo/Restrikt/README.md

 fun valid(lambda: () -> Unit) = inlinedAnonymous(lambda)
 ```

-A simple solution, if performances are not a critical issue, is to remove the inline modifier from the function.
+A simple solution (if performances are not a critical issue) is just to remove the inline modifier from the function.

 ## How it works